Skip to product information

 Color - Black

-The Fiat Ritmo (also marketed as the Fiat Strada) is a car model produced by the Italian car manufacturer FIAT between 1978 and 1988 in the Fiat plants in Cassino (FR) and in the Fiat plant in Rivalta (TO).
+The Fiat Ritmo (also marketed as Fiat Strada) is a car model produced by the Italian car manufacturer FIAT between 1978 and 1988 in the Fiat factories of Cassino (FR) and Rivalta (TO).

-The 138 project, intended to develop a successor to the 128, was launched in 1972.
-The aim was to give the FIAT mid-size car a more modern look, so as to keep pace with the segment's protagonists abroad, in particular the Volkswagen Golf and Renault 14.
+Project 138, intended for the development of a successor to the 128, was launched in 1972.
+The goal was to give the medium-sized FIAT a more modern look, in order to keep pace with the segment leaders outside national borders, particularly the Volkswagen Golf and Renault 14.

-For the first time in Fiat's history, marketing played a key role in defining the car's design, "imposing" the creation of a two-box hatchback, seating for five, a functional interior, and "distinctive differentiation from the competition."
-This solution had been rejected ten years earlier for the 128 produced in Italy, but was used for the Yugoslavian version.
+For the first time in Fiat's history, marketing played a decisive role in defining the car's design, "imposing" the creation of a two-box car with a rear tailgate, seating for 5 people, functional interiors, and "a distinct recognizability compared to the competition."
+This solution had been discarded ten years earlier for the 128 produced in Italy but used for the Yugoslav version.

-In 1982, the Ritmo received further detailed modifications, the most notable of which was undoubtedly the disappearance of the distinctive "tail" at the end of the roof, which had proven aerodynamically counterproductive by creating vortices that, among other things, sucked in dust and water kicked up by the rear wheels, dirtying the rear window.
-Although the first series had been on the market for four years and was nearing the end of production, FIAT introduced another version that year: the 125 TC Abarth.
+In 1982, the Ritmo underwent further detailed modifications, the most striking of which was certainly the disappearance of the characteristic "tail" at the end of the roof, which had proved counterproductive from an aerodynamic point of view, creating vortices that, among other things, sucked up dust and water raised by the rear wheels, dirtying the rear window.
+Although the first series had been on the market for 4 years and was nearing the end of production, in that year FIAT still introduced a further version: the 125 TC Abarth.

-Powered by a 1995 cm³ twin-cam, twin-barrel carburettor engine producing 125 HP at 6000 rpm, the version developed by Abarth had a very sporty body (only 3 doors) based on the 105 TC, with the addition of specific Pirelli alloy wheels with 185/60-R14 P6 tyres, Abarth 2000 side adhesive strip, rubber rear spoiler at the base of the rear window, chrome muffler, sports seats and a racing steering wheel.
+Powered by a twin-carburetor, twin-cam 1995 cm³ engine delivering 125 hp at 6000 rpm, the Abarth-tuned version had a very sporty body (3 doors only) based on the 105 TC, with additional specific Pirelli alloy wheels with 185/60-R14 P6 tires, an Abarth 2000 side sticker strip, a rubber rear spoiler at the base of the rear window, a chrome exhaust tip, sports seats, and a racing steering wheel.